Sgingold/code-samples/README.md

-Samples of code I've written for job applications
+Samples of code I've written